1.2.2023

 What are the advantages of a diverse corporate culture?

-Different teams help diverse opinions to emerge and there is more impetus on different topics.
+Different teams contribute to the fact that diverse opinions come to light and there is more impetus on different topics.

-We also live this in marketing, for example, and like to try out new formats on a regular basis.
-We are open to other opinions, cultures and challenges that you may not have experienced yourself.
+We also live this in marketing, for example, and regularly try out new formats.
+We are open to other opinions, cultures and challenges that we may not have experienced ourselves.

 What are the most important advantages of an online event for you?

-The fact that we organize the event online means that colleagues from all locations can take part.
-This type of event is also much more flexible for mothers, for example.
-In my view, online events are much more inclusive than physical events.
+The fact that we are organizing the event online means that colleagues can take part from any location.
+This form of event is also much more flexible for mothers, for example.
+In my opinion, online events are much more inclusive than physical events.

-What was the goal of the event series you created?
+What was the aim of the event series that you created?

-There was already a similar format internally, through which I regularly exchanged ideas with female colleagues.
-We talked about the different challenges that women with or without professional experience, with children or with different backgrounds face.
+There was already a similar format internally, which I regularly used to exchange ideas with female colleagues.
+We used it to talk about the different challenges you face as a woman with or without professional experience, with children or with different backgrounds.

-We wanted to create a space where other colleagues could participate.
-With this step, we opened the event series to external participants as well.
+We wanted to create a space in which other female colleagues could take part.
+With this step, we have also opened up the event series to external participants.

 After winning the "EuroCloud Native (ECN) Award", our visibility has also increased.
-Before that, we had only promoted the event in our own network.
+Before that, we had only advertised the event in our own network.

-We have different keynote speeches and theme tables each time.
-So you can exchange ideas about different topics.
+We have different keynote speeches and themed tables every time.
+So you can talk about different topics.

-We wanted to provide a safe space for women to feel heard and talk about issues that are important to them.
+We wanted to offer women a safe space where they feel heard and can talk about issues that are important to them.

-We were very surprised about the extremely good feedback.
+We were very surprised by the extremely good feedback.
 The "no-show rate" was very low.

-We have also received more and more requests from women who would like to give a keynote speech or host a topic table.
+We have also received more and more requests from women who would like to give a keynote speech or organize a theme table.

-Our event series will certainly not be able to solve all the problems that exist in companies, but it is a pragmatic measure that can help.
+Our series of events will certainly not be able to solve all the problems that exist in companies, but it is a pragmatic measure that can help.

 What challenges did you face during the process?

-We were very happy to have the support in the company to drive the issue.
+We were very happy to have the support in the company to drive the topic forward.

-Word of the lectures got around so well that many a male colleague would have liked to attend as well.
+Word of the presentations got around so well that some male colleagues would have loved to attend too.

-We then make it transparent that it is a target group-specific event that he cannot attend this time, and that there are challenges that he is not familiar with in this way and that we would like to discuss in a safe setting.
-We tried to create understanding and the colleague in question ended up becoming a multiplier and Male Ally for us, who himself invited many women from his network to our event.
+We then make it clear that it is a target group-specific event that he cannot attend this time, and that there are challenges that he is not familiar with and that we would like to discuss in a safe environment.
+We tried to create understanding and the colleague in question ended up becoming a multiplier and Male Ally for us, who invited many women from his network to our event himself.

-We made a conscious decision to keep the group of participants relatively small, with 30 to 40 women, and to continue hosting online.
+We made a conscious decision to keep the number of participants relatively small at 30 to 40 women and to continue organizing the event online.

 What requirements did you have when choosing the event platform?

-We were looking for a platform that was easy to interact with and that offered some classic functionalities, such as the fact that there could be an impulse lecture with a question and answer session.
+We were looking for a platform that would make it easy to exchange ideas and offer some classic functionalities, such as a keynote speech with a Q&A session.

 We then opted for one of the American market leaders.
 However, we would have liked participants to be able to speak to the speaker alone and for other elements of participant managementto have been automated.

-Also, one of our challenges was to keep the space secure.
-This could have been solved well via whitelisting automated, as this allows domains to be listed that are allowed to register or are automatically released.
+In addition, one of our challenges was to ensure that the space remained secure.
+This could have been solved automatically via whitelisting, as this allows domains to be listed that are allowed to register or are automatically released.

 How does a Women & wyne & Tech event work?

-The event begins with a keynote speech and there are additional topic tables on selected topics such as application tips, imposter syndrome, challenges in everyday project work, work and cycle, feminist AI or role models.
+The event begins with a keynote speech and there are additional themed tables on selected topics such as application tips, imposter syndrome, challenges in everyday project work, work and cycle, feminist AI and role models.
 Participants can ask questions anywhere and switch between the topic tables.
-There is a separate moderator for each topic.
+Each topic has its own moderator.

-"wyne" is a start-up from Munich, led by Nelly.
+"wyne" is a start-up from Munich that is run by Nelly.
 She held the first impulse contract and we found the idea behind it so exciting that we offered her a cooperation.

 wyne was Germany's first digital winery.
-In the male-dominated winemaking industry, it's not exactly easy to establish something new.
-What has always been good is still valid there today.
+In the male-dominated winegrowing industry, it is not exactly easy to establish something new.
+What has always been good still applies today.
 Nelly, on the other hand, doesn't think much of complicated wines and wants to make high-quality wine accessible and understandable for everyone.

 How did the award come about?